BlendingJake/JTools-Py/README.md

 ```

 ## <a name="getter">Getter</a>
->`Getter` one the surface is very simple: you give it a field query string (or several)
+>`Getter` on the surface is very simple: you give it a field query string (or several)
 >and it returns the value (or values) at that path(s) from a given an item or list of items.
 >Example: `Getter("name").single({"name": "John"})` will return `"John"`.
 >However, there are many more cool features, like supporting dot-notation,